sdiehl/wiwinwlh/tutorial.md

 No notion of "weak" or "strong" typing will be discussed because the terms have no universal meaning.

+No notion of "object-oriented" or "functional" paradigms will be discussed because the terms have no universal meaning.

 Haskell
 -------

-Haskell's main implementation is *GHC*.
+Haskell's main implementation is *ghc*.

 Haskell is a *general purpose language*.